Emlakçı (Real Estate Agent) – Turkey Property Guide

 • Draft sales contract (in Turkish; request a translation).

-Avoid agents who refuse to share these or pressure you to sign without review.
+Avoid agents who refuse to share these or any other document relevant for the property.
+Also avoid agents who try to pressure you to sign without review.